Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Self-consistent operators, exponential convergence to equilibrium

 We remark that the convergence speed estimates provided in $(\ref{spe})$ are in the strong norm.
 These estimates are uniform for $\delta $ small enough and uniform in $\nu $.
 We also remark that since there is the strong norm on both sides of the inequality, $(\ref{spe})$ is similar to a spectral gap estimate, rather than a \ convergence to equilibrium estimate (where the regularity of the measure is estimated in the strong norm and the convergence is in the weak one, resulting in a weaker estimate).

-Before the proof of Theorem \ref{expco} we prove several results on the convergence to equilibrium of sequential composition of operators, in particular it will be useful to prove a Lasota Yorke inequality for such kind of composition of operators in the family $L_{\delta ,\mu }$.
+Before the proof of Theorem \ref{expco} we prove several results on the convergence to equilibrium of a sequential composition of operators in the family $L_{\delta ,\mu }$.
+In particular it will be useful to prove a Lasota Yorke inequality for such a composition.

 \begin{lemma} Let $L_{\delta ,\mu }$ be a family of Markov operators \ satisfying $(Con1)$.
 Let $\mu _{1},...,\mu _{n}\in P_{w}$ and

 be a sequential composition of operators in such family, then

 and